 - Other vegetables – beets, onions, garlic, tomatoes, peppers, mushrooms

 - Whole Grains – quinoa, brown rice, oatmeal, whole-wheat bread

 - Fatty fish – salmon, tuna, mackerel, trout

 - Herbs & spices – spices like turmeric provide anti-oxidant properties but may not agree with some peoples’ digestion

 - Healthy oils – extra-virgin olive oil, coconut oil, walnut oil

 Striking a Balance

-Maintaining a healthy diet isn’t just about thinking of some foods as ‘good’ and others as ‘bad’.
-It is not always that straightforward as some of your favorite foods can be eaten in moderation and still be healthy.
+Maintaining a healthy diet isn’t just about thinking of some foods as ‘good’ and others as ‘bad.’
+It is not always that straightforward, as some of your favourite foods can be eaten in moderation and still be healthy.

 Being on an anti-inflammatory diet does not have to feel like a punishment.
 Never eating some of those sugary, fatty foods that so many of us enjoy is just not realistic for some people.
 Limiting those delicious but potentially damaging food items is key, especially after you know exactly how they impact your body.